The Energy Commission is scheduled to meet monthly at 6pm on the second Tuesday of each month. View the

 How Do I Serve on the Energy Commission?

-If you're interested in serving on the Energy Commission, please contact the mayor's office to submit an application.
+If you're interested in serving on the Energy Commission, please submit an application.